Constellation-Labs/documentation-hub/validate/automated/uninstall/uninstall-confirm.md

 After execution of the `uninstall` command nodectl will want to warn us about the actions we are taking and ask us to confirm that this is really what we want to do.

 :::danger DANGER
-This is permanent, please make sure you truly want to uninstall your Node
+This is permanent, please make sure you truly want to uninstall your node
 :::

 <MacWindow>
   -------- * NODECTL UNINSTALL * --------- <br />
 <br />
-  WARNING  This will attempt to remove all aspects of this Constellation Network Node.<br />
+  WARNING  This will attempt to remove all aspects of this Constellation Network node.<br />
 <br />
   Including:<br />
 &nbsp;&nbsp;&nbsp;- All p12 files*<br />